Skip to Content

 Prep Time 15 minutes

-Total Time 15 minutes
+Total Time 1 hour 15 minutes

 Ingredients

-• 2 cups pitted medjool dates
+• 2 cups of pitted medjool dates

-• 1 cup cashews
+• 1 cup of cashews

-• 2 tbsp almond butter
+• 2 tablespoons of almond butter

-• 1 tbsp unsweetened coconut milk
+• 1 tablespoon of unsweetened coconut milk

-• 2 tbsp unsweetened cocoa powder (Use 100% cacao for Whole30)
+• 2 tablespoons of unsweetened cocoa powder (Use 100% cacao for Whole30)

-• ½ tsp pure vanilla extract (omit for Whole30)
+• ½ teaspoon of pure vanilla extract (omit for Whole30)

-• ¼ tsp sea salt
+• ¼ teaspoon of sea salt

 Instructions

-4. Be careful not to over process the mixture, or the bites will become oily.
+4. Be careful not to over-process the mixture, or the bites will become oily.

 Nutrition Information: